MrGeyMeurt/mario_brousse/README.md

 - Open the ```index.html``` file in your web browser.
 No specific environment setup is required.
 You can use any code editor to explore and modify the code (Visual Studio Code is recommended).

 ## Contributors
-Special thanks to those who contributed to this project:
 - Manu.T - Lead Developer & Web Integration
 - Hugo.B - Graphic Designer & Artist
 - Lilian.D - Project Communication